Boeing deliveries of 737 tumble in 2nd quarter

 Boeing said Tuesday that it delivered 24 737s in the second quarter, down sharply from the 89 delivered in the first quarter.

-The announcement comes a day after Boeing said Saudi airline Flyadeal canceled an order worth up to $5.9 billion in favor of a deal with rival Airbus.
+The announcement comes a day after Boeing said Saudi airline Flyadeal, the budget airline arm of Saudi Arabian Airlines Corp., canceled an order worth up to $5.9 billion in favor of a deal with rival Airbus.
+Flyadeal ordered 30 A320neo jets from Airbus and took options on 20 more, meaning that its entire fleet will consist of planes from that company.
+It’s a potentially troubling sign for Boeing, which has not seen customers divert orders to Airbus en masse.

+Boeing previously got a boost at the Paris Air Show when the parent company of British Airways and Spain’s Iberia said it intended to buy another 200 Max planes.

 Boeing Co. has been on a campaign to restore the reputation of its best-selling 737 Max since crashes off the coast of Indonesia and in Ethiopia killed 346 people.
 The Max has been grounded since March.